 In terms of weather, there is no bad time to visit Okinawa (unless you hate humidity).

-If you visit in summertime, June-August, you’ll find very high prices and lots of tourists, but the weather will also be very hot, and all of the Okinawa attractions will be open.
+If you visit Okinawa in summertime, June-August, you’ll find very high prices and lots of tourists, but the weather will also be very hot, and all of the Okinawa main attractions will be open.
 It’s also peak pineapple season!
-Visiting from November to March is also quite nice weather-wise, but it is off-season for fruits and some hotels & restaurants will be completely closed at this time.
+Visiting from November to March is also quite nice weather-wise, but it is off-season for most fruits and some hotels & restaurants will be completely closed at this time.
 Some attractions will also have limited hours of operation.